 I remember shuffling though petticoat slips and old dresses at my best friend’s house.
 We pranced about in fancy hats our mothers kept and teetered on stilettos they didn’t wear anymore.

 That kind of pretend play and dress-up didn’t get old until I got much older.
 Even now, it’s fun to dress-up sometimes.

-We’ve kept the costume box in our house for years: my boys played dress up as toddlers, dress-up as preschoolers and even now that they’re all in elementary school—they are still going strong creating outfits and costumes and yes, new superheroes.
+We’ve kept the costume box in our house for years: my boys played dress up as toddlers, dress-up as preschoolers and even now that they’re in elementary (AND MIDDLE) school.

-A bonus advantage is having items to pull from when Halloween rolls around, or when there’s a Harry Potter-themed birthday party in the neighborhood.
+Bonus!
+Collecting these items means putting together simple Halloween costumes in October.
+Or hey, when there’s a Harry Potter-themed birthday party in the neighborhood.